alexjfisher/puppet-splunk/README.md

 ## Limitations

+- The splunk service (up to 7.2.4.2) will fail to start on systems without cgroups if systemd boot-start is enabled, and the default unit file is present.
+The unit file assumes cgroups exist, and will fail to start the service if utilized.
 - Currently tested manually on Centos 7, but we will eventually add automated testing and are targeting compatibility with other platforms.
 - Tested with Puppet 4.x